-The City of Lakeland is awarded federal formula funds annually from the U. S. Department of Housing and Urban Development (HUD), the funds are administered by the Community and Economic Development Department - Housing Division.
+The City of Lakeland (City) is awarded federal formula funds annually from the U. S. Department of Housing and Urban Development (HUD), and the funds are administered by the City's Community and Economic Development Department, Housing Division.
 As a condition of awarding these funds, the City is required each year to develop a one-year Action Plan that outlines the community development goals on which it will focus these funds.
-This Plan covers the period of October 1, 2023 through September 30, 2024.
-During this period, the City has been awarded the following Federal Formula funds:
+This Plan covers the period of October 1, 2025, through September 30, 2026.
+For this period, the City has been awarded the following Federal Formula funds:

-- Community Development Block Grant (CDBG) - HOME Investment Partnerships Program (HOME) - Housing Opportunities for Persons with AIDS (HOPWA)
+Community Development Block Grant (CDBG)

+HOME Investment Partnerships Program (HOME)

+Housing Opportunities for Persons with AIDS (HOPWA)